-Early dismissal: Students who find it necessary to leave school early because of illness or any other reason must receive permission from a parent/guardian and Administration.
-In such cases parents are expected to post a note on the Managebac to notify the academic team and write an email to the administration team (frontoffice@sis.edu.in) for issuing an exit pass which will allow the student to exit from the campus.
+Early dismissal: Students who find it necessary to leave school early because of illness or any other valid reason must receive permission from a parent/guardian and school leadership.
+In such cases parents are expected to email the Head of School with a cc to the Front Office (frontoffice@sis.edu.in) for issuing an exit pass which will allow the student to exit from the campus.
+Valid reasons for early dismissal include illness or passport/visa appointments.
+Reasons that will not be approved include birthday parties, don't think a particular subject is useful, weather conditions, or meeting family visitors.